nelsonenzo/tolocal/README.md

 ```
 tolocal apply
 ```
-#### Stand up the local ssh tunnels
+#### Open the ssh tunnels
-This command requires sudo to automatically trust the ec2 instances
+This opens an ssh reverse tunel.
+If you run `ps aux`, you will see it running in the background:

+`ssh -i ~/.ssh/private-ssh.key -N -R :8001:localhost:4000 ubuntu@www.dev.yourdomain.com`

+This ssh tunnel is how tolocal can securely usher traffic to your http service on localhost.
 ```
-sudo tolocal up
+tolocal up
 ```
 #### Destroy the infra
 To stop paying for the t2.micro (~$8/mo when run 24/7*30) by destroying the infra.